datanav/docs/hub/documentation/data-synchronization/connectors/contract-connectors.rst

 The dataset must use the following naming convention: SYSTEM-DATATYPE-transform, e.g. `foo-person-transform`.

-The transform sink dataset represents the desired state of the target system.
+The dataset represents the desired state of the target system.
 The connector will make sure that the system reflects the desired state.
 Entities in the dataset should have the same structure as the output of the connector.
 Namespaces have been removed from the properties, but not from the `_id` property value.
 The properties have the same names, data types and structure as in the collect dataset.

 If the source entity consists of one or more entities from the system, then it must be split into an entity for each of the entities.
 The ``_id`` property must use the system specific enriched ``_id``, e.g. if `foo-person:123` (it must be namespaced) and `foo:person:124` has been merged then one entity must be output for each of them.